 <friendly domain name> portion is not populated for the normalized default domain.
 When name normalization is enabled all name fields (not-raw) will be lowercase.
 For more information, see Example - single Domain and Example - multiple domains, below.

-The name normalization feature can be enabled in the Incoming Data section under the Entities tab of the CSE configuration.
+The name normalization feature can be enabled in the Incoming Data section under the Entities tab of the Cloud SIEM configuration.

 You can configure just username normalization, just hostname normalization, or both.
 We recommend you enable both.

 There are configuration options to normalize names (“Normalization Formats”) from:

 - FQDN - Normalize names in the form

 - Active Directory - Normalize active directory domains username and hostname formats

 - AWS - Normalize AWS ARN and Usernames

 When normalization is configured, at least one domain must be configured and a “Normalized Default Domain” must be provided.
 The default name will never show up in normalized names, as it’s assumed, and username forms with no domain portion will be considered part of that domain.
 In our example above, we’ve assumed the name “sumo”.

 Next, the user should enter the domain name forms that will be seen in the customer's environment.
 This should include:

 - The fully qualified domain name, for example,